-Alzheimer’s Disease Prevention With Nutrition
+Prevent Alzheimer’s Disease With Nutrition, Exercise

 “This is not a disease that people have to succumb to,” explains Dr. Edward Kondrot, founder of the Healing The Eye & Wellness Center.
 He is also the president of the Arizona Homeopathic and Integrative Medical Association, and the clinic director of Integrative Medicine at the American Medical College of Homeopathy.
 “If they begin taking measures immediately to lower their risks they are going to be so much better off.
 There are a variety of things that can be done to help avoid Alzheimer’s, but many people are just not aware of them.”

 Alzheimer’s disease, according to the National Institutes of Health, is a disorder that affects the brain, impairing people from doing many normal routine activities.
 It can also cause personality changes, memory loss, and other changes in one’s behavior.
 Here are some tips from.
 Dr. Kondrot on how to immediately begin lowering one’s risks of getting Alzheimer’s disease or any form of dementia:

 - Intranasal Light Therapy.
 This therapy involves having a laser light up the nose.
 It has been shown to reverse such diseases as Alzheimer’s disease and Parkinson’s Disease.
 The therapy aims to establish a natural internal balance that creates wellness.

 - Chelation Therapy.
 This is a process that removes heavy metals from the body.
 The heavy metals adversely affect the eye and brain.
 Having a simple eye test can predict mercury poisoning, making it important that people have the test done.